-Whether you plan to indulge in a traditional hot cross bun or two this Easter or keep it nutritious and health-focussed, make sure you choose the best – after all, they’re not around for long!
+Whether you plan to indulge in a traditional hot cross bun or two this Easter or keep it nutritious and health-focused, make sure you choose the best – after all, they’re not around for long!

 The Traditional Hot Cross Buns

 Marks & Spencer Luxury Hot Cross Buns: £1.60 for four, Marks & Spencer